 A classic dessert to have at Thanksgiving is of course pumpkin pie.
 I am probably a little partial to this pumpkin pie recipe since it’s what my mother fixed every year when I was growing up.
 But it is so good!
-This recipe uses the Libby Pumpkin recipe on the back of the can, but there are also extra ingredients that really make it taste even better.
+This recipe uses the Libby Pumpkin recipe on the back of the can, but there are also extra ingredients that my mother adds to make it taste even better.

 And what’s pumpkin pie without your own freshly whipped whipping cream?!
 Included in this post how to make your own whipping cream, as well as how to make your own pie crust.
 And there are extra tips about the pie crust that I’ve learned over the years that I’m sharing with you.

 I am really grateful for a wonderful mother who taught me how to make food items from scratch.
 Sometimes I wish I would have paid more attention to how she made things, but I am grateful for what I have learned from her.